AdobeDocs/experience-manager-cloud-service.fr-FR/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/ingestion-04.png)

-   Also, refer to [Important Considerations for Using Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/guidelines-best-practices-content-transfer-tool.html#important-considerations) to learn more.
+   Also, see [Important Considerations for Using Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/guidelines-best-practices-content-transfer-tool.html#important-considerations) to learn more.

 1. Once the ingestion is complete, the status under **Author ingestion** updates to **FINISHED**.